Heaven-Waves/central-node/config/roles/gstreamer/README.md

 # Role Name

-Configuration that aims to redirect incoming bluetooth stream to Wi-Fi radio 📡
+Configuration that aims to redirect incoming RTP stream to Peripheral nodes using GStreamer 📡

 ## Requirements